 In addition to this line of work, we also share some commonalities with the work on bundle choice in IO, most notably Gentzkow (2007), and Fox and Lazzati (2013).
 For some of the examples discussed in this paper, we use Gale-Nikaido inversion results, which are related to arguments in Berry, Gandhi and Haile (2013).
-Because of the GMM type endogeneity, our approach also relates to nonparametric IV, in particular to Newey and Powell (2003), Andrews (2011), and Dunker, Florens, Hohage, Johannes, and Mammen (2014).
+Because of the endogeneity, our approach also relates to nonparametric IV, in particular to Newey and Powell (2003), Andrews (2011), and Dunker, Florens, Hohage, Johannes, and Mammen (2014).
 Finally, our arguments are related to the literature on random coefficients in discrete choice model, see Ichimura and Thompson (1995), Gautier and Kitamura (2013), Dunker, Hoderlein and Kaido (2013), Fox and Gandhi (2012), and Matzkin (2012).
 Since we use the Radon transform introduced by Hoderlein, Klemelä and Mammen (2010, HKM) into Econometrics, possibly in conjunction with tensor products as in Dunker, Hoderlein and Kaido (2013), this work is particularly close to the literature that uses the Radon transform, in particular HKM and Gautier and Hoderlein (2013).
+Finally, the class of models we consider is related but differs from the mixed logit model (without endogeneity) analyzed by Fox, Kim, Ryan, and Bajari (2012) who established the identification of the distribution of the random coefficients from micro-level data, while maintaining the logit assumption on the tastes for products.
+Our focus here is on market-level models with endogeneity with the main goal being the identification of the distribution of all random coefficients without any parametric assumption.
+As such, our identification strategy differs significantly from theirs.

 Structure of the paper: The second section lays out preliminaries we require for our main result: We first introduce the class of models and detail the structure of our two main setups.
 Still in the same section, for completeness we quickly recapitulate the results of Berry and Haile (2013) concerning the identification of structural demands, adapted to our setup.
-The third section contains the key novel result in this paper, the nonparametric (point-)identification of the distribution of random coefficients in the BLP setup.
+The third section contains the key novel result in this paper, the nonparametric (point-)identification of the distribution of random coefficients in the class of discrete choice demand model with IV type endogeneity, which includes the BLP and PCM models.
 The fourth section contains various extensions: We discuss the identification in the bundles case, including how the structural demand identification results of Berry and Haile (2013) have to be adapted, but again focusing on the random coefficients density.
-As another set of extensions, we discuss the multiple units case, and the pure characteristics model that does not contain a market-product-individual specific ("logit") error.
+As another set of extensions, we discuss the multiple units case.
 Finally, we discuss how full independence assumptions may be utilized to increase the strength of identification, in particular in the identification of structural demands.
 The fifth section discusses estimation.
 The objective here is twofold, first we sketch how a nonparametric sample counterparts estimator that utilizes the insights of the identification sections could be constructed, and we propose a simple parametric estimator for the bundles model which we believe to be relevant for applications.
 We end with an outlook.